material-identity/material-identity.github.io/docs/index.md

 <h1>Documentation</h1>
 <div class="features">
   <div class="feature">
-    <p>The technical specification of the electronic data format and examples for CoAs for plastics is available at <a href="https://github.com/thematerials-network/" target="_blank">Coa Schema</a>.</p>
+    <p>The technical specification of the electronic data format and examples for CoAs for plastics is available at <a href="https://github.com/thematerials-network/" target="_blank">CoA Schema</a>.</p>
   </div>
   <div class="feature">
     <p>The format documentation and description of features maximizing the utility for a broad spectrum of applications are available at <a href="https://materialidentity.org/coa" target="_blank">CoA Documentation</a>.</p>